DeeptiDaisy/WebDesign-08/readme.md

 - Navbar

-  in this section i code for the navbar link for the user
+  in this section i written code for the navbar link for the user.

 - A div with class *intro-section* is the amin container for the next section .